 Must be 21 or older.

-Up to 3 mature (flowering) plants.
-Up to 12 immature (non-flowering) plants.
+Up to 6 mature (flowering) and 12 immature plants.
 Unlimited seedlings.

 Must be at your primary residence or private property with permission.
 Plants must be tagged, kept out of public view, and secured from unauthorized access.